MicahElliott/flowrist/README.md

-Flowrist harmonizes from the beginning: an adaptive key, a different kind of keyboard, two active thumbs, all vowel-likes on the right hand (even `w`), editor spatial awareness, `l` where it's maybe never been, three letters hidden or in odd places, and a magic/repeat multi-purpose key.
+Flowrist harmonizes from the beginning: an adaptive key, a different kind of keyboard, two active thumbs, all vowel-likes on the right hand (even `w`), editor spatial awareness, `l` where it's maybe never been, three letters hidden or in odd places, a magic/repeat multi-purpose key, and an easy-compose for non-English.
 Here you'll also find an alt-fingering practice guide and a one-step tarmak-like 5-move transitional layout.

 The novelties/surprises here: